 Both Cecilia and Robbie have feelings for one another, but they are not yet comfortable enough to display them openly.
 Robbie’s boldness in speaking to Cecilia shows how the way he was included by the Tallis’s and the education they have given him has made him comfortable interacting with people of much higher social class than he is.

 Robbie insists on helping Cecilia fill the vase in the fountain, but Cecilia resists his help.
 However, Robbie continues to grasp the vase, and part of its lip breaks off.
 Robbie begins to disrobe to get the piece out of the fountain, but Cecilia pre-empts him.
-She takes off most of her clothes and retries the ceramic shard from the fountain while pointedly ignoring him.
+She takes off most of her clothes and retrieves the ceramic shard from the fountain while pointedly ignoring him.

 The vase-breaking miscue suggests both Robbie and Cecilia’s inability to really communicate at this point, and the sexual tension beneath that inability.
 At the same time, the destruction of Uncle Clem’s vase foreshadows the ominous rift in the Tallis family that will come as a result of Cecilia’s relationship to Robbie.